tock/book/src/course/root-of-trust/userspace-attack.md

 2. Next, obtain the start addresses of our attack service and the encryption service we installed previously.
 To do this, we'll rebuild the kernel and add an additional feature.
-Under our board definition in `tock/boards/ tutorials nrf52840dk-root-of-trust-tutorial/`, you'll want to make the following change so that the process load debugging is enabled for the kernel:
+Under our board definition in `tock/boards/tutorials nrf52840dk-root-of-trust-tutorial/`, you'll want to make the following change so that the process load debugging is enabled for the kernel: